ICDL-DVRHM/icdl-dvrhm.github.io/index.md

 # Description

 Half-day workshop and tutorials will be held on May 20, 2024 (the first day of the meeting).
-More details to appear here soon!
+More details soon!

 # Submissions